lee2sman/nosebook/_posts/2017-09-01-start-digital-sketchbook.md

 I checked out Gollum, TiddlyWiki, and a million more.
 Then I though about good old HTML, and markdown, and could it live in a git repo?
 Maybe!
 I'm going to try it.

 This isn't a wiki for anyone else.
 It's for me.
 I may share it with people I care about.
 It will live online so it can be referenced anywhere.
 It will adapt and change.
+It will have typos and ~~mistakes~~!

-Other names: Wiki Wild Wild, Hyperfoot, Hyperduck, Casual.wiki Shout out to [Aureia](http://auriea.org/), [Doug](https://twitter.com/dsubnet0) and xin.
+Other names: ~~Wiki Wild Wild, Hyperfoot, Hyperduck, Casual.wiki~~ Shout out to [Aureia](http://auriea.org/), [Doug](https://twitter.com/dsubnet0) and [Xin](http://xin-xin.info).